joshinihal/covid-dashboard/README.md

 ### `npm install`

-To install all the packages (in top level directory and aalso in 'client' folder).
+To install all the packages (in top level directory and also in 'client' folder).

 # Adding data to MongoDB